ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 should have produced your very first error message! 🎉

 (If you weren't typing out every expression, then you're doing this wrong.
 If you're just reading, you won't be successful at learning programming; you have to _do_ in order to build up some muscle memory.
-It's all about practice.)
+Practice is crucial.)

 Error messages can look scary, but one of **the most important skills you have to develop** when learning to program is to **not panic** when you see them.
 Slow down, **read the error message**, and see if you can make any sense of it at all.
-Over time, you will find that they are _very_ helpful — and you will miss them when something is going wrong *silently*.
+Over time, you will find that they are _very_ helpful (and you will miss them if something goes wrong silently).

 So, what do you think